In Spring Boot, a @Bean is a method-level annotation that is used to declare a bean and register it with the Spring container.

 This is a summary of what we covered:

-• In Spring Boot, a @Bean is a method-level annotation that is used to declare a bean and register it with the Spring container.
+is a method-level annotation that is used to declare a bean and register it with the Spring container. - A

-• You can also specify an array of alias names for the bean using the value attribute of the @Bean annotation.
+annotation. - You can also specify an array of alias names for the bean using the

 In conclusion, @Bean is a powerful annotation in Spring Boot that allows you to declare beans in a straightforward and intuitive way.
 You may register and use instances of your classes as beans in your application by creating @Bean methods in your @Configuration classes, and you can use Spring’s dependency injection architecture to efficiently manage your components' dependencies.